zhangce/kbp/README.md

 Please go through the
 [example application walkthrough](http://deepdive.stanford.edu/doc/walkthrough.html) before proceeding.

-After following the walkthrough, your deepdive directory should contain a folder called "app", which should contain a folder called "spouse".
+After following the walkthrough, your "deepdive" directory should contain a folder called "app", which should contain a folder called "spouse".

 ## Setting up KBP application